 Thomas Gibbon now concentrates his practice in global media communications.
-He has been outside counsel to NHK Japan Broadcasting Corporation and several of NHK’s affiliated companies for over 25 years.
-He is counsel to NHK’s flagship international English language channel, NHK World TV, and has been closely involved with all of the international cable/DTH/IPTV distribution agreements that have permitted the channel to be distributed in over 150 countries.
+He has been outside counsel to NHK Japan Broadcasting Corporation and several of NHK’s affiliated companies for over 30 years.
+He is counsel to NHK’s flagship international English language channel, NHK WORLD-JAPAN, and has been closely involved with all of the international cable/DTH/IPTV distribution agreements that have permitted the channel to be distributed in over 160 countries, reaching 300 million TV households.
 He advises NHK with respect to the construction of NHK’s global contribution network to bring video feeds into Tokyo from all over the world.
-He assists NHK in developing its worldwide backbone distribution network on international satellites, including NHK’s NexGen satellite project that began MPEG-4/DVB S-2 HD distribution in 2016.
-He negotiates affiliate agreements with all the major DTH, cable and IPTV companies in the U.S. for the distribution of NHK’s Japanese language channel, TV JAPAN.
+He assists NHK in developing its worldwide backbone distribution network on international satellites, including NHK’s NexGen satellite project that distributes NHK’s international channels in MPEG-4 HD worldwide.
+He negotiates affiliate agreements with all the major DTH, cable and IPTV companies in the U.S. for the distribution of the Japanese language channel, TV JAPAN.

 On behalf of NHK, Mr. Gibbon is active in the World Broadcasting Union - International Media Connections Group (WBU-IMCG).
 At WBU-IMCG forums he has moderated panels of technical experts on such topics as High Dynamic Range video and Over the Top Television.
-He is past Chair of the MPEG-4 Codec AVC (H.264) HDTV Contribution Codec Interoperability Program of WBU-IMCG.
-This project brought together the major international broadcasters, satellite providers and codec vendors to make the transmission of MPEG-4 HDTV video feeds more efficient.
-Mr. Gibbon chaired a similar successful project for WBU-IMCG with respect to HDTV MPEG-2 contribution codecs.
+He is past Chair of the MPEG-2 and MPEG-4 Codec HDTV Contribution Codec Interoperability Programs of WBU-IMCG.
+This project brought together the major international broadcasters, satellite providers and codec vendors to make the transmission of MPEG-2 and MPEG-4 HDTV video feeds more efficient.
+He recently completed a similar interoperability project for HEVC (H.265) 4K encoders/decoders.

 In 2016, Mr. Gibbon was a guest lecturer at Sophia University in Tokyo where he presented "Trends in Global Media".